 The region of Latgale is rich in culinary culture, with many recipes handed down from generation to generation.

 Latgalian Šmakovka or moonshine as it’s better known is famous all over Latvia.
 Other regional foods include ‘Kļocka’ or cottage-cheese fritter, and Guļbišņīki, essential fried potato balls stuffed with smoked meat and onions.
-Another staple of the Latgale region is Buļbu Bļīni or potato pancakes and Asuškas an oblong, small white bun served up with milk and sweet cream sauce.
-There is also a hearty pie that remains popular to the area, Slokatnis is made with rye flour and is filled with smoked meat and onions.
+Popular staples of the Latgale region include Buļbu Bļīni or potato pancakes and Asuškas an oblong, small white bun served up with milk and sweet cream sauce.
+Slokatnis, a hearty homemade pie, is made with rye flour and is filled with smoked meat and onions.

 And while it is fair to say that most Latgalian food is designed to fill you up and add a few layers of fat to help you in the cold winters, natural farm foods and beverages such as cheeses, honey and herbal teas are always ready to be sampled by inquisitive visitors.
 There’s even the opportunity to try your own hand at baking rye bread and making homemade berry wine.

 Dining out in Latgale is always a delight, with homestyle restaurants serving up generous portions of local cuisine as well as their own delicious unique versions of international dishes.

 In many ways, Latgale is the quintessential modern-day tourism destination.
 It is off the beaten track and in some senses lost in time.
 Latgale boasts unique regional culture and food and offers an escape deep into nature that anyone arriving from overpopulated towns and cities abroad will cherish.